Good Traffic but Wrong Clients: The Client Filter Fix

 The 70% bad-fit rate isn’t bad luck.
 It’s your positioning working exactly as designed—attracting price-sensitive clients who want cheap execution.

-You’re not finding wrong clients—you’re CALLING wrong clients.
-Your marketing is a signal.
-The clients you get are responding to what you’re broadcasting.
+You’re not accidentally finding the wrong clients—you’re actively calling them in with your current positioning.
+Your marketing is a signal, and the clients you get are simply responding to what you’re broadcasting.

-This means your client quality problem isn’t a marketing problem.
+This means your client-quality problem isn’t a marketing problem at all.
 It’s a messaging problem.

 Every word in your positioning tells prospects what kind of client you serve: